Walgreens The Thread

 • Age.
 Children ages 2 to 5 are most likely to get impetigo.

 • Skin injury or infection.
-People who have scabies or another skin infection and those who have cuts and scrapes have an increased risk of getting impetigo.
+People who have scabies, bug bites, other skin infections, or engage in activities that may cause cuts or scrapes have an increased risk of getting impetigo.

 • Certain medical conditions.
 Children who have other skin conditions, like eczema, are more likely to develop impetigo.
 Older adults or people who have a weakened immune system or a chronic medical condition, like diabetes, are also at a higher risk for contracting impetigo.